SaifeddineAlmissaoui/SMWebPlanEvents/README.md

 ## Overview
-SMWebPlanEvents is a web application built with Python and Django.
+SMWebPlanEvents is a web application built with Python and Django and JavaScript.
 It allows users to manage and organize events, including creating new events, registering attendees, and providing event details.

 ## Features
 - Create new events with details such as title, date, time, and location.